-I’ve been a lawyer for over twenty years, and it is my privilege to represent the rights of the injured.
-In a world where all too many companies put profits over the safety, health, and lives of individuals, it is my job to ensure those companies take responsibility for the harms they cause.
+I work out of DOBS’ Indiana office, and I’ve been a lawyer for over twenty-five years.
+It is my privilege to represent the rights of the injured in a world where all too many companies put profits over the safety, health, and lives of individuals.
+It is my job to ensure those companies take responsibility for the harm they cause.

 Todd Barnes

 When I started practicing asbestos law, I knew very little about the substance.
-But I quickly learned how deadly it was, and the devastation it could cause for those who were exposed to it.
-The first client I had the honor to meet passed away the very next day from mesothelioma.
-That experience helped solidify just how important my job is, and how serious my responsibility.
-While I can never give someone back their health, or bring back a loved one, I can hopefully make things just a little bit easier for our clients going forward.
+But I quickly learned how deadly it was and the devastation it could cause for those who were exposed to it.
+The first asbestos client I had the honor to meet passed away the very next day from mesothelioma.
+That experience helped solidify just how important my job is and how serious my responsibility is.
+While I can never give someone back their health or bring back a loved one, I can hopefully make things a little bit better going forward.

 In 2015, I argued before the Indiana Supreme Court in the consolidated cases Myers v.
-Crouse-Hinds and General Electric vs. Geyman.
+Crouse Hinds and General Electric vs. Geyman.
 Prior to these cases, asbestos product manufacturers were immunized from legal responsibility in Indiana by a “statute of repose.”
 This repose statute cut off victims’ rights before they were even aware they were sick.
-This law was grossly unfair, and I had the privilege of arguing before the Supreme Court that it was not constitutional.
-The Supreme Court agreed and restored the rights of Indiana residents to hold product manufacturers responsible for the injuries, illness, and death which they caused by selling toxic products.
-Since Myers and Geyman, numerous Indiana residents injured by asbestos and similar products have successfully pursued their claims against these deadly product manufacturers.
+This law was grossly unfair, and I had the privilege of arguing that it was not constitutional.
+The Supreme Court agreed and restored the rights of Indiana residents to hold product manufacturers responsible for the injuries, illness, and death that they caused by selling toxic products.
+Since Myers and Geyman, numerous Indiana residents injured by asbestos and similar products have successfully pursued their claims against manufacturers of toxic and deadly products.

-My work for Indiana workers and families is not just for our clients.
+My work is not just for our clients.
 On multiple occasions, I’ve volunteered my time representing the Indiana Trial Lawyers Association (“ITLA”) on behalf of injured persons.
-In these cases, I’ve worked pro bono (without a fee) to explain to the appellate courts how their decisions could affect persons other than the specific parties to the appeal.
+In these cases, I’ve worked pro bono (without a fee) to explain to the appellate courts how their decisions could affect other people in addition to the specific parties to the appeal.

 Michigan State University, BA with High Honor, 1995